 The actual mystery is good – some clues so you could feel like you were figuring it out but not enough to be too obvious.
 The pets and her interaction with them are well drawn and entertaining.
 Some LOL moments produced by her daily life with humans and animals.
 Fluffy?
 Yes.
 A good read?
 Yes.

 In-laws – and fiancé – from hell

 The visit by the in-laws – good in that her fiancé’s mother is so god-awful that she gives you nightmares.
 The tension between Jessica, her fiancé and his parents and Mitzi is very good.
 It is realistic enough for any of us who have hideous memories of meeting “the fam” of a significant other.
 It is over the top enough to make us laugh and feel relief that nothing we experienced was ever quite this bad.

 Where it fails, in my opinion, is that Jessica tolerates this abuse by fiancé and his parents and actually still wants to be involved with this inconsiderate jackass.
 I was relieved when I thought she had seen the light, smelled the coffee, woken up to her future with this dysfunctional pack of egotistical lunatics.
-When loose ends are being tied up after the mystery was solved, I fully expected her to say “I never want to lay eyes on you again, go live with your deranged mother and her deranged dog and spare every other woman’s emotional wellbeing.”
+When loose ends are being tied up after the mystery was solved, I fully expected her to say “I never want to lay eyes on you again, so go live with your deranged mother and her deranged dog and spare every other woman’s emotional wellbeing.”
 What I read instead surprised me – indeed annoyed me.

 From my St. Thomas Dog Blog, Sept.
 8/11.
 Below are Amazon links to the first two Jessica Popper books.
-The right sidebar links are for Ms. Baxter’s second series featuring travel writer Mallory Marlowe.
+The right sidebar links are for Cynthia Baxter’s second series featuring travel writer Mallory Marlowe.